Gottscheers: Second World War

-Current residence
+After the war

+By 1945, nearly all Gottscheers had fled the Rann Triangle for Austria, stragglers were interned and later expelled in the aftermath of treaties between the defeated Germans and the Yugoslav Partisans.
+The Gottscheers became stateless refugees in Austria.
+In the aftermath of the war, around 3,000 stayed in Austria and 2,000 immigrated to Germany, while the remainder immigrated to the United States and Canada.
+By all accounts, less than 400 ethnic Germans found themselves in the new Socialist Republic of Slovenia, with OZNA counting a mere 110.

 The vast majority of Gottscheers and their descendants now live in the United States, mainly in New York City and Cleveland, but also in other parts of the country.
-Smaller numbers have settled in Canada and Austria.
+Smaller numbers have settled in Kitchener, Ontario, along with those who remained in Europe.
 Gottscheer Hall in Ridgewood, Queens serves as a cultural hub and gathering place for the community.

 Notable Gottscheers

 Notable Gottschee Germans or people with Gottschee German heritage include: